Home » ResourceType (Page 2)

 Goal and learning objectives: training and preparation for exchange in Germany or Austria, networking, inspiration (guests), career planning, language and culture skills, information search.

-Course implementation Hybrid (Campus – online lessons – tasks in LMS itslearning)
+Course implementation: Hybrid (Campus – online lessons – tasks in LMS itslearning)

 Duration: March- May 2024 (14 weeks)